isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <p>What are the selection criteria for robotics?</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>The following are the requirements for DSA robotics applicants:
-<br>- Ability to quickly build and programme Lego robotics (mainly EV3)
-<br>- Competition-ready for any Lego competition such as FLL, RoboCup, NRC
-or WRO etc.
-<br>- Proficient in Python programming language
+<p>Students need to be proficient in Python programming and be able to use
-<br>Shortlisted applicants will be assessed based on their level of Python
-programming and Lego robot building and programming skills.</p>
+computational thinking to solve problems.
+They will also need to pass a Python programming test that assess their skills and knowledge in the DSA test stage.</p>
 </td>
 </tr>
 <tr>